Glencore faces stand-off in Xstrata charm offensive

-LONDON (Reuters) - Glencore (GLEN.L), days into a campaign to win approval from recalcitrant Xstrata XTA.L shareholders for a $36 billion bid, is facing a stand off as naysayers dig in their heels and the trader warns it would walk away rather than overpay.
+LONDON, March 8 (Reuters) - Glencore, days into a campaign to win approval from recalcitrant Xstrata shareholders for a $36 billion bid, is facing a stand off as naysayers dig in their heels and the trader warns it would walk away rather than overpay.

 The world’s largest diversified commodities trader, which already owns 34 percent of Xstrata, began courting institutional investors this week after publishing 2011 earnings -- starting its first roadshow since the all-share deal was agreed in February.